How Tech Nonprofits are Changing the Face of Tech in Nigeria

 Amid all this financial noise, a key slice of the Nigerian tech pie has been overlooked.

-Tech nonprofits don’t spray the dollars, yet they make an equally significant impact on the Nigerian tech space.
+Tech nonprofits may not spray the dollars or close lucrative funding round, yet they make an equally significant impact on the Nigerian tech space.

 Tech nonprofits typically run on limited funding, serving young tech enthusiasts with time, tools, and resources.
 Many times, the founders of nonprofits are passionate experts with the vision of making social impact.
 They rarely are financial heavyweights, and so it isn’t uncommon to find nonprofit founders working jobs to fund their organizations in contributing in their little way to developing society.